This post may contain affiliate links.

 A bowl of edamame salad with a wood spoon in it

-If you’re a fan of quick easy salads you’ll also love my Quinoa Chickpea Salad for another protein-packed option or this Superfood Salad that’s bursting with fresh, nourishing ingredients.
+If you’re a fan of quick easy salads you’ll also love my Superfood Salad that’s bursting with fresh, nourishing ingredients.

-• High in plant-based protein: Packed with edamame, quinoa, and cashews, this salad delivers 11 grams of protein per serving, making it both satisfying and nourishing.
+• High in protein: Packed with edamame, quinoa, and cashews, this salad delivers 12 grams of protein per serving, making it both satisfying and nourishing.
+Also try this Roasted Vegetable Quinoa Salad for another protein and veggie-packed salad.

 • Great for meal prep: It stores beautifully in the fridge, so you can enjoy a healthy, ready-to-eat meal throughout the week.